As you plan your retirement, you may be thinking about moving to a beach town to enjoy your golden years near the sand and water.

 Important: Start your membership by creating an account here and filling in all of the information (do not skip this step!).
 Doing so will allow you to take up to 25% off your AARP membership, making it just $12 per year with auto-renewal.

-Biloxi, MS
+Biloxi, Mississippi

 Biloxi, which is located on the Gulf of Mexico, maybe a good option for its affordability when it comes to housing.
-Visiting before retirement may cause you to want to grow your wealth faster to get to retirement as quickly as possible.
+Visiting before retirement may help you to want to grow your wealth faster to get to retirement as quickly as possible.

+The median sale price was $296,885 in September, according to Redfin.
 Mississippi’s tax laws are also friendly to retirees.
-You won’t have your Social Security or any potential pension taxed and property taxes are relatively low compared to the rest of the country.
+You won’t have your Social Security or any potential pension taxed and property taxes are lower than many other states.

-Myrtle Beach, SC
+Myrtle Beach, South Carolina

 Myrtle Beach may be a good option if you want a place on the Atlantic coast.